 She may have walked away when she began to perceive their relationship as abusive, instead of calling a Hotline to ask someone else’s opinion.
 And that woman may not have gone back once, let alone time and time again.

 So no, he wouldn’t have treated any woman the same way: only one who would allow it.

 Part of me already knew all of this while I spoke with the advocate; in fact, I’d already helped countless clients with codependency and relationship issues.
-At the time, I was a 13-year addiction specialist, albeit not one who understood that an experience of abuse can turn into a biochemical addiction.
+I’d been an addiction specialist for almost two decades, albeit not one who understood that an experience of abuse can turn into a biochemical addiction.

 I knew in my heart that my happiness and well-being were my responsibility, not someone else’s, but I was desperate to feel better.
 So my advocate and her powerful broadcast managed to convince me that I was, indeed, a victim.
 Yikes.